harelba/q/test/BENCHMARK.md

 The specific python versions which are being tested are specified in `benchmark-config.sh`.

-This is by no means a scientific benchmark, and it only focuses on the data loading time.
-Also, it does not try to provide any usability comparison between q and textql.
-Actually, I've created this benchmark in order to compare q over python 2 and 3, and only then decided it would be interesting to compare the results to textql and octosql.
+This is by no means a scientific benchmark, and it only focuses on the data loading time which is the only significant factor for comparison (e.g. the query itself is a very simple count query).
+Also, it does not try to provide any usability comparison between q and textql/octosql, an interesting topic on its own.

 ## Methodology
 The idea was to compare the time sensitivity of row and column count.